natalieflcn/PokeDex/docs/version-2/roadmap.md

 # Pokédex (Version 2) Roadmap

+---

 ## Objectives

 - Improve user experience and interface of the Pokédex (for all devices)
+- Polish existing features and optimize performance (i.e. Search module)
+- Develop a long-awaited key module (i.e. Map module)
+- Introduce new features to the platform (i.e. About the Project)
 - Refactor codebase for maintainability and scalability

-- Polish existing features and optimize performance (i.e. Search module)
-- Introduce long-awaited key module (i.e. Map module) and new features (i.e. About the Project)
+---

 ## Milestones